Shopify Proxies: A Practical Guide to Speed & Privacy

 Use Cases

-So, What's a Proxy Server Anyway?
+What a Proxy Server Actually Does

 Diagram showing proxy connection